CAVEconnectome/PyChunkedGraph/ingest/README.md

 > NOTE: to avoid race conditions there should only be one worker listening on tracker queues for each layer.
 The provided helm chart makes sure of this but importnant not to forget.

 > NOTE: For large datasets, the `ingest graph` command can take a long time because queue is buffered so as not to exceed redis memory.
 You will need to figure out how big the redis instance must be accordingly.
-A 2 to 3GB instance seemed sufficient for a dataset with 10M chunks at level 2.
+A 2 to 3GB instance seemed sufficient for a dataset with 10M chunks at level 2, with a buffer length of 250000.

 You can check the progress with `ingest status`.
 In another shell, run:
 ```